opengento/magento2-passwordless-login/README.md

 ## Documentation

-The module is compatible with Magento 2 version 2.4.6-p4.
+This module is compatible with the latest version of Mage OS (2.4.6-p3)

 ## Support